Chuev-hub/Chuev-hub/README.md

 ### Full Stack developer
 ####  About Me 🙋‍♂️

- - Have been a programmer for four years
+ - Have been a programmer for 4.5 years
- - Graduated from IT academy
+ - Graduated from ITSTEP academy
  - Student of "Igor Sikorsky Kyiv Polytechnic Institute" at the IASA faculty
- - Main stack is a C#
+ - Main stack - .NET

 ## 💻 Tech Stack: